Read time: 9 minutes (2,390 words)

 I stood at his grave, and sat at his grave for 30 minutes thinking about the ultimate sacrifice he made at such a young age.
 He’d recently turned 28, was married, had a baby boy and was from Montague County, Texas.
 I thought about how hard it must have been for my grandfather.
 The care and beauty of the grounds weighed on the experience.
 It was almost 60 years after the cemetery’s formal dedication and there wasn’t a weed in the place.
 There’s saying thanks, and then there’s building a museum-like cemetary and pruning it like a Bonsai tree for perpetuity.
 And beyond gratitude, the Ardennes American Cemetery and Memorial and the other 24 American cemeteries in foreign countries serve as reminders that never again should so many perish.

 On the way out I stopped at the memorial building.
-I left my backpack at the door and went inside where there is a prayer altar and intricate mosaic war maps with bronze lettering.
-Illustrated is the Allies’ west-to-east effort following the Invasion of Normany in June 1944, which would take William W. Anderson’s life.
-I stood alone in the large room with polished cream, gray and black marble walls.
+I left my backpack at the door and went inside where there is a prayer altar and mosaic war maps with bronze lettering.
+Illustrated is the Allies’ west-to-east effort following the Invasion of Normandy in June 1944, which would take William W. Anderson’s life.
+I stood alone in the large room with polished marble walls.

 Another gentleman in a uniform peaked in, and in a French accent asked in English, “This your backpack, sir?”